RamSharma06/Employee-Admin/README.md

 ## 📌 Overview
 The **Employee Admin** project is a web-based application built using React that provides a simple yet effective **employee management system**.
 The project includes an **employee dashboard** and an **admin dashboard**, with user authentication and data persistence handled via **localStorage**.

-This project is ideal for beginners looking to strengthen their **React.js skills**, especially in state management, authentication, and handling local storage.

 ## 🚀 Features
 - Employee Dashboard